 Stroke: Types and Risks for Young People

-A stroke can be characterized as a condition in which the blood supply to the brain is interrupted, effectively depriving your brain cells of oxygen.
+A stroke can be characterised as a condition in which the blood supply to the brain is interrupted, effectively depriving your brain cells of oxygen.
 Immediate treatment should be sought, as brain cells begin to die within a few minutes.
 There are two main types of strokes:

 -